Have you been hearing more about probiotics recently? Wondering what they’re all about?

 Most of the food in our food system is pasteurized to get rid of the bad bacteria.
 Unfortunately, this also kills the good bacteria (dairy like cheese and milk).

 Our culture also predominately avoids fermented foods, so we are not accustomed to the sour taste.
-Think of tangy plain yogurt versus all of the flavored options like strawberry, vanilla, peach etc. Traditionally, cultures each have their own cultured or fermented foods that they
+Think of tangy plain yogurt versus all of the flavored options like strawberry, vanilla, peach etc. Traditionally, cultures each have their own cultured or fermented foods that they serve daily.
+Latin american countries traditionally have fermented vegetables, asian cultures have fermented soy products like tofu, tempeh, miso and natto.
+Unfortunately, over time these fermented foods have lost some of their cultural importance and often what used to be fermented vegetables are now just pickled and fermented tofu has been replaced with unfermented tofu.

 But there are still many ways to get probiotics into your diet!
 Here’s a list to get you started.
 Some may appeal more to you than others: